 For all the joy and excitement of bringing home a new puppy, potty training can be enough to make you wonder what you were thinking.
 In fact, one of the most popular questions on The AKC GoodDog!
 Helpline is how to potty train a puppy.
-The goal of potty training is simple, but the details can be confusing, like whether to use potty pads.
+The goal of potty training is simple, but the details can be confusing, like whether to use puppy pads.

 Having your dog go outside is the ideal solution, but potty pads can sometimes play a role in successful potty training.
 For example, with very young puppies it’s necessary to make frequent trips outside.
 That might be too challenging for elderly owners or apartment dwellers.
 Or if you don’t have a backyard and your dog’s toilet area is a public place, you might want to limit your puppy’s exposure until he’s fully vaccinated.
 So, if you want to include potty pads in your puppy’s housetraining routine, read on for tips on how to potty train a puppy on pads.